awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 ## Oracle Database Feature Support<a name="Oracle.Concepts.FeatureSupport"></a>

-Oracle Database supports a wide variety of features and capabilities, most of which are supported in Amazon RDS Oracle\.
+Amazon RDS Oracle supports most of the features and capabilities of Oracle Database\.
 Some features might have limited support or restricted privileges\.
 Some features are only available in Enterprise Edition, and some require additional licenses\.
 For more information about Oracle Database features for specific Oracle Database versions, see the *Oracle Database Licensing Information User Manual* for the version you're using\.

 **Note**
 These lists are not exhaustive\.